Skip to Main Content

 Finding Articles and Databases

 Articles and databases will be incredibly useful to your research at the University of Iowa.
-Many of our articles and databases are cataloged through InfoHawk+ (see the video to the lower left) - but not all of them.
+Many of our articles and databases are cataloged through InfoHawk+, but not all of them.
 To search databases, select your database title or subject area.
 Each database has a slightly different interface - don't feel like you need to be an expert at them all.
 Use the help/search tips and you can always ask a librarian

 Requesting Full-Text of Articles